Strategic-Futures-Lab/Topic_Mapping_Pipeline/doc/InputModule.md

 ## List of Input Modules

-There is currently 4 input module available:
+There are currently 4 input modules available:
 - ***CSV Input*** (`CSVInput.java` class) which reads document data structured in a CSV file;
 - ***PDF Input*** (`PDFInput.java` class) which parses a collection of pdf files in a directory;
 - ***GTR Input*** (`GTRInput.java` class) is specific to the Gateway to Research (GtR) API, it reads document data